 Comfort & Mobility

 Which feels soft and pliable?
 Which moves with the body?
-To test this, we take each jacket on adventures that require full body use.
+To test this, we take each jacket on adventures that require full-body use.
 Climbing, hiking, skiing, and more.
 Those with thoughtful features and softer, more flexible fabrics typically do better here.

-We great shell should feel light and airy.
+A great shell should feel light and airy.
 For this metric, we simply measured each on a scale.

 After our period of use (ranging from three months to years), we note and continually update our findings on the relative durability of the fabrics.
 We search for wear and tear, fly-aways, and other issues that might present and become an issue down the road.

-We stuff, pull and push to see how small these jackets can get.
+We stuff, pull, and push to see how small these jackets can get.
 We also note if any model comes with a stowable stuff sack.
 Those that stuff better, score higher in this metric.